Crisp, clear days in the woodlands make this a popular time to hit the trails of Chattahoochee-Oconee National Forests.

 But if you’re hiking, biking or riding the trails this season, please remember a few key things that will help keep you safe:

-Following this advice will help you have a fun and safe experience on the trail, so get out there and enjoy the autumn woods!
+Following this advice will help you have a fun and safe experience on the trail, so get out there and enjoy winter in the woods!